NANAADDO/neuronation/README.md

 ## Installation

 ##### NB
+ *You can test the endpoints directly from an  aws instance without stress
 * Make sure you have docker and docker-compose installed on your local environment.
-* All commands are executed on terminal
+* All local Env. commands are executed on terminal

+## Local Env Test
 #### Step 1:

 Clone code repository to your local environment